DonkehPrime/WFPrimeTool/README.md

 # Keybinds
+!!IMPORTANT!!
+Make sure the Scan Setup window is focused when using the Keybinds Make sure no textboxes are selected by clicking the background of the window if the window is out of focus the keybinds dont work.

 Ctrl Sets the Start Position

 Left Arrow Key at Start Position and then Right Arrow Key at the second box topleft corner